Financial Aid FAQs

-Only if you are applying for the Tennessee Education Lottery Scholarship (HOPE scholarship).
+Only if you are applying for the Tennessee Education Lottery Scholarship (HOPE scholarship) or Tennessee Promise.
 Please refer to www.apsu.edu/scholarships for additional scholarships, eligibility and application information.

 Q. There has been a loss of income since I completed the FAFSA.
 What should I do?

 Please contact our office for further assistance at 931-221-7907.